strapi/strapi/packages/utils/upgrade/README.md

 Run the command with the `--help` option to see all the available options.

-[Coming Soon] The Strapi Upgrade tool will be available using `npx strapi-upgrade`
+[Coming Soon] The Strapi Upgrade tool will be available using `npx @strapi/upgrade` and an alias for that within a project using `strapi upgrade`

 ## Writing a code transforms